Mocha Malt Balls, 100g

 Contains no alcohol and no animal gelatin — perfect for Ramadan, Eid al-Fitr, and Eid al-Adha.

 Why are our malt balls not shiny like the other malt balls?
-Because we have a clean ingredients policy.
-Cococo chooses not to use shiny confectioner's shellac because it is made of beetle excretions.
-There are promising vegan shellac options made from corn protein but they may contain palm oil, which is linked to deforestation.
+Cococo chooses not to use shiny confectioner's shellac because we have a clean ingredients policy.
+There are promising vegan shellac options made from corn protein but they may contain palm oil, which is linked to deforestation, contrary to our work with the Cocoa and Forests Initiative.

 Ingredients: White chocolate (sugar, powdered whole milk, cocoa butter*, sunflower lecithin, vanilla) • Malt ball centers [corn syrup, sugar, modified milk ingredients, malt powder (malted barley, wheat, milk, hydrolyzed wheat gluten, sodium bicarbonate, salt), malted barley, soy lecithin, salt] • Ground coffee beans • Cocoa butter* • Icing sugar • Cocoa powder*.
 Contains: Milk • Soy • Wheat • Barley.